Skip to content

 Overall Architecture

-The R-EMID framework operates at three levels: (1) Theoretical metric layer—defining R-EMI and R-EMID to quantify model performance on a given distribution and cross-distribution performance degradation; (2) Estimation layer—employing two LLMs (reasoning generator \(q_{\phi_1}\) and policy model \(q_{\phi_2}\)) trained via CoRL for accurate conditional probability estimation; (3) Application layer—using R-EMID and its upper bound to evaluate the generalization of various RPM training methods.
+The R-EMID framework consists of three levels: (1) Theoretical Metric Level—defining R-EMI and R-EMID to quantify performance on a given distribution and cross-distribution degradation; (2) Estimation Level—employing two LLMs (a reasoning generator \(q_{\phi_1}\) and a policy model \(q_{\phi_2}\)) via CoRL for accurate conditional probability estimation; (3) Application Level—utilizing R-EMID and its upper bound to evaluate the generalization of various RPM training methods.

 Key Designs